Former Command House: World War II

 During the war, the surrounding area of the Flagstaff House was known as Sime Road Camp, which is the Combined Operations Headquarters for the British Army and Air Force.
 During the fall of Singapore, Sime Road Camp was forsaken and shifted to the underground bunker at Fort Canning.
 During the Japanese occupation of Singapore, Flagstaff House was the Japanese soldiers’ quarters and Sime Road Camp was an internment camp for POWs.

 In 1946, the Flagstaff House was Admiral Lord Louis Mountbatten's residence during the British Military Administration.

 Post Independence

 After the British military completed their withdrawal, Flagstaff House became the residence of Singapore's Speaker of Parliament, Dr Yeoh Ghim Seng.
-His successor, Tan Soo Khoon did not stayed at the Flagstaff House.
+His successor, Tan Soo Khoon did not stay at the Flagstaff House.

-The Flagstaff House was rented to a building management company and later rename as the Command House.
+The Flagstaff House was rented to a building management company and later renamed as the Command House.

 Between 1996 and 1998, when the Istana underwent a major renovation, the Command House was the temporary residence of then president of Singapore Ong Teng Cheong.
 Ong, who was an architect, played an important role in restoring the Command House and add a reception hall.

 On 11 November 2009, the building was gazetted as a national monument of Singapore and its name was changed to Former Command House upon gazette.

 It is currently occupied by a Business University.